United Auto Workers: Corruption and reform

 A corruption probe by the Justice Department against UAW and 3 Fiat Chrysler executives was conducted during 2020 regarding several charges such as racketeering, embezzlement, and tax evasion.
-It resulted in convictions of 12 union officials and 3 Fiat Chrysler executives, including two former Union Presidents, UAW paying back over $15 million in improper chargebacks to worker training centers, payment of $1.5 million to the IRS to settle tax issues, commitment to independent oversight for six years, and a referendum that reformed the election mode for leadership.
+It resulted in convictions of 12 union officials and 3 Fiat Chrysler executives, including two former union presidents, UAW paying back over $15 million in improper chargebacks to worker training centers, payment of $1.5 million to the IRS to settle tax issues, commitment to independent oversight for six years, and a referendum that reformed the election mode for leadership.
 The "One Member One Vote" referendum vote in 2022 determined that UAW members could directly elect the members of the UAW International Executive Board (IEB), the highest ruling body of the UAW.

-Shawn Fain was elected president in March 2023.
+Shawn Fain won the 2022–23 United Auto Workers international union election, on a low turnout of only 9 percent of the membership.
+Since then, the federal monitor has continued corruption investigations.
+In 2024, a district court ordered the UAW to stop obstructing investigations.
+In 2025, the monitor reported on threats and retaliation in the UAW leadership with Fain allegedly threatening to "slit the fucking throats" of anyone who messed with his staff, and orchestrating retaliation against secretary-treasurer Margaret Mock for refusing to authorize some expenses.
+Fain's conflict with Mock resulted in an ongoing, internal disciplinary process after six locals voted to approve charges against Fain.

 2023 strike

 A strike against all big three automakers began on September 15, 2023, for the first time in UAW history.
 After nearly a month and a half of strikes, UAW was able to reach an agreement with all three carmakers after securing record concessions from them.
 After the success of the strike, in November 2023, the UAW announced that it was launching a simultaneous campaign to unionize 150,000 workers at other automakers with plants in the United States: BMW, Honda, Hyundai, Lucid, Mazda, Mercedes, Nissan, Rivian, Subaru, Tesla, Toyota, Volkswagen, and Volvo.
 The UAW represented 145,000 at GM, Ford & Stellantis.

-Volkswagen workers celebrating in Chattanooga, TN after a successful UAW vote on April 19, 2024.
+Volkswagen workers celebrating in Chattanooga, Tennessee, after a successful UAW vote on April 19, 2024.

 In April 2024, after two failed attempts, 73% of workers at the Volkswagen (VW) Chattanooga, Tennessee plant voted to join the UAW, the union's first victory in the South outside Detroit's Big Three.